andyrosa/Sinclaude/README.md

 - Pretty fast CPU emulation
 - Single-step and continuous execution modes
 - Register, stack, and performance counter display
-- ZX81-style screen buffer (32x24) with block characters and (Spectrum) lowercase characters
+- ZX81-style screen buffer (32x24)
+- Block characters and (Spectrum) lowercase characters
-- Character codes 128-255 display inverted monochrome 'colors'
+- Characters 128–255 render in inverted monochrome
-- Configurable retro vs traditional fonts
+- Configurable retro and traditional font styles
-- Customizable button press to keyboard key mapping
+- Configurable mapping from on-screen buttons to keyboard keys
-- Beep functionality (not available on ZX81 or Spectrum)
+- Beep functionality (absent on real ZX81 and Spectrum)
 - Share and save small programs using serverless URL
-- Can run from the file system (no backend/server/node needed)
+- Runs directly from the file system — no server or Node required
-- Extensive built-in assembler and simulator tests
-- Narrow viewport (≤768px) hides less-context-relevant assembly-area buttons and auto-collapses sections in stepping mode
+- For screens less than 768 pixels wide the UI hides less-relevant assembly buttons and auto-collapses sections in stepping mode.
+- 3 sample programs

 ## Technical Details